Trump surrenders at Georgia jail on charges he attempted to overturn his 2020 election loss | Politics

 Sadow entered his appearance as lead counsel for Trump on Thursday, according to a filing with the Fulton County Superior Court, and accompanied Trump to the jail.
 Sadow is expected to replace Drew Findling, the lead attorney on Trump's defence team.
 Trump continued to criticise Fulton County District Attorney Fani Willis, a Democrat, whom he accuses of trying to sabotage his White House campaign.

 Posting on his Truth Social platform, he blamed Willis for murder and violent crime in Atlanta, writing that ''people are afraid to go outside to buy a loaf of bread''.
-According to The New York Times, The booking of Trump at the Fulton County Jail is only the start of a long legal battle, made more complex by the case’s large number of other defendants.
+According to The New York Times, The booking of Trump at the Fulton County Jail is only the start of a long legal battle, made more complex by the case's large number of other defendants.
 The next step is arraignment — a formal first appearance before a judge to be formally charged, set bail and enter a plea.
-The Fulton County district attorney, Fani T. Willis, has asked the court to hold the arraignments the week of September 5, the daily reported.
+Willis has asked the court to hold the arraignments the week of September 5, the daily reported.

 In all Trump faces 91 criminal cases in all four cases.
 This includes criminal prosecutions in New York in connection with a hush money payment, in Florida for his handling of classified documents and in Washington, DC, for his efforts to overturn the 2020 election.
 Republican presidential aspirant Vivek Ramaswamy called Trump's booking as shameful.
 "I think this is shameful.
 This is an indictment not of Donald Trump, but of our national civic health," the Indian-American told Fox News.
 "That we have gotten to a place where we have a party in power that will use any charge in any jurisdiction — four at the same time — in the middle of an election, designed, mark my words, to stop their lead political rival currently from running," he said.